Sea otter: Foraging

 The sea otter hunts in short dives, often to the sea floor.
-Although it can hold its breath for up to five minutes, its dives typically last about one minute and not more than four.
+Although it can hold its breath for up to five minutes, its dives typically last about one minute and not more than four minutes.
 It is the only marine animal capable of lifting and turning over rocks, which it often does with its front paws when searching for prey.
 The sea otter may also pluck snails and other organisms from kelp and dig deep into underwater mud for clams.
 It is the only marine mammal that catches fish with its forepaws rather than with its teeth.

 Under each foreleg, the sea otter has a loose pouch of skin that extends across the chest.
-In this pouch (preferentially the left one), the animal stores collected food to bring to the surface.
-This pouch also holds a rock, unique to the otter, that is used to break open shellfish and clams.
+In this pouch (preferentially the left one), the animal stores collected food to bring to the surface, and sometimes a rock that is used to break open shellfish and clams.
 At the surface, the sea otter eats while floating on its back, using its forepaws to tear food apart and bring it to its mouth.
 It can chew and swallow small mussels with their shells, whereas large mussel shells may be twisted apart.
 It uses its lower incisor teeth to access the meat in shellfish.

 To eat large sea urchins, which are mostly covered with spines, the sea otter bites through the underside where the spines are shortest, and licks the soft contents out of the urchin's shell.

 The sea otter's use of rocks when hunting and feeding makes it one of the few mammal species to use tools.
 To open hard shells, it may pound its prey with both paws against a rock on its chest.
 To pry an abalone off its rock, it hammers the abalone shell using a large stone, with observed rates of 45 blows in 15 seconds.
 Releasing an abalone, which can cling to rock with a force equal to 4,000 times its own body weight, requires multiple dives.